 My advice is to cherry pick the bits you like and discard that which you don’t.

-Visualization in Landscape photography is a term made famous by American landscape photographer Ansel Adams, who is one of the fathers of American Landscape Photography, and one of the most famous photographers in Landscape photography.
+Visualization in Landscape photography is a term made famous by American landscape photographer Ansel Adams, who is one of the fathers of American Landscape Photography, and one of the most famous names in Landscape photography around the world.

-One of the components in Ansel Adams’ armoury of components regarding photography was his ability to ‘visualize’.
-He is quite famous for using that term.
-Put simply, visualization is the ability to see the final photographic print in the minds eye before pressing the shutter.
+One of the components in Ansel Adams’ photographic armoury was his ability to ‘visualize’.
+He is quite famous for using that term, and put simply, it’s the ability to see the final photographic print in the minds eye before pressing the shutter.

 Compositional technique doesn’t change between urban and rural landscapes, these skills are transferable between photographic genres!
 So a concrete overpass on a freezing cold rainy day whilst waiting for a bus has just as much potential as a beach scene at dawn in summer.